trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 Annotation in audio is about adding human-interpretable meaning to raw audio data, and it can take various forms.
 For instance, attaching a tag to a recording constitutes a form of annotation.
-However, Whombat primarily centers on two types of annotation.
+However, Sonari primarily centers on two types of annotation.

 The first type is annotating **sound events**.
-In Whombat, a sound event encompasses any distinguishable sound of interest to the annotator.
+In Sonari, a sound event encompasses any distinguishable sound of interest to the annotator.
 To annotate a sound event, the annotator marks the RoI in the spectrogram where the sound occurs and attaches tags or notes to it.